onfido/onfido-sdk-ui/ONFIDO_STUDIO.md

 ```

 - `workflowRunId` {String} required
+  The ID of the workflow run.
 An existing workflow id is required to extract the dynamic flow.

 ### Handling callbacks